microsoft/azurechat/README.md

 However, ChatGPT risks exposing confidential intellectual property.
 One option is to block corporate access to ChatGPT, but people always find workarounds.
 This also limits the powerful capabilities of ChatGPT and reduces employee productivity and their work experience.

-Azure ChatGPT is our enterprise option.
-This is the exact same service but offered as your private ChatGPT.
+ChatGPT on Azure solution accelerator is our enterprise option.
+This solution provides similar user experience to ChatGPT but offered as your private ChatGPT.

 ### Benefits are: